-From April 1 2023 the new approach to connections requires DNOs to offer Curtailable Connections with non firm access arrangements to enable generation to be connected to the network more quickly.
-This builds on the use of Active Network Management (ANM) schemes, which were trialled in innovation projects and have recently been included as part of Business-as-Usual Connection Offers.
+Active Network Management (ANM) schemes, which have been trialled in innovation projects, are now being included as part of Business As Usual Connection Offers.
 ANM uses control systems to manage Distributed Generation in constrained areas.
 Note that ANM connections may only be available in selected parts of the network.

 Export limiting devices are also coming into use.
 These devices allow a limit to be set above which the generation will not export.
 This may allow generation to have a constrained connection, to reduce the need for reinforcement.
 If you want to explore the use of these devices, seek guidance from your DNO.
 ENA has published Engineering Recommendation (EREC) G100, which provides technical guidance on the connection of Customer Export Limiting Schemes that operate in parallel with the distribution systems of licensed DNOs.
-This is available at: ENA G100 Requirements.
-Distributed Generation Guide TBC 2023
+This is available at:

+ENA G100 Requirements